How were Borough Market’s traders influenced by their mothers and grandmothers? Clare Finney finds out

 From Italian nonnas to British mums, there is no denying the maternal influence in the Market.
 “My mum and my gran were the greatest food influencers in my life.
 They taught me everything: recipes, tricks, traditions, preservations, seasonality,” says Marianna at Oliveology.
 In Greek culture, food is a predominantly female preoccupation, and her stall is a living testament to the influence of the women in her life: olives, olive oil, herbs and wine that she grew up on, produced on her family’s farm in Greece.
 “All this inspired me and guided me in the values that we want to come across, through Oliveology, to the public,” she says proudly.

-This, after all, is the real reason our mothers and grandmothers hold such sway in our relationship with food: it is deeply emotional.
+Our mothers and grandmothers often hold sway in our relationship with food: and for that reason, it is deeply emotional.
 What they cook, how they cook, and how they involve us in the process forms the bedrock of our culinary lives.
 When Urvesh’s mother Lalita Parvais arrived in the UK from India in 1968, it was her recipes that brought her solace: the mung bean dal, chapattis and bhujia passed down to her through the generations of Parvais females.
-“In a winter not dissimilar to this one, food was a sensory, nostalgic journey,” explains Urvesh (pictured above with his mum).
+“In a winter not dissimilar to this one, food was a sensory, nostalgic journey,” explains Urvesh (pictured above with his mum, Lalita).